 Are the roads closed?

 No, we have chosen a Sunday because the roads should be a little quieter when you first set off.
-We use minor roads, wherever possible although each Hospice is located close to a major road and so extra care must be taken when entering or leaving each site.
+We use minor roads, wherever possible although there are a few busier sections.
+We advise all participants to observe the Highway Code at all times and take special care when navigating junctions.

 How will I know the exact route?

-We are finalising some small details on this year’s routes but they will follow a similar path to those of 2012 which are available to view below.
-The proposed route will be available approximately one month before the ride.
-You can easily change your mind on route choice on the day or even out on the road as there will be an opportunity at several points to curtail the longer route or increase a shorter one!
+The routes are listed below.
+You can easily change your mind on route choice on the day or even out on the road as there will be an opportunity at several course split points to curtail the longer route or increase a shorter one!